What to Do in Montreal: A Complete Guide

 - By Car: Parking in the downtown area is metered, and finding parking in other areas can be challenging.
 Fortunately, there are numerous taxis and Uber services available in Montreal to transport you wherever you need to go.
 For those seeking independence, there’s Communauto, a car-sharing service.
 Sign up and install the app before your arrival in Montreal.
 You can easily compare prices and rent a car through DiscoverCars.

 - By Public Transport: The STM operates the bus and metro network that covers the entire city of Montreal.
-To plan your route, simply use Google Maps or the Traffic application and enter your desired destination.
-A metro/bus ticket costs CAD$3.50 (full fare – price revised every July).
+To plan your route, use Google Maps or the Transit app and enter your desired destination.
+A single Zone A fare costs CAD $3.75 as of June 2026, with fares generally revised each July.
 You can purchase a rechargeable OPUS card (cost: $6 CAD) to avail of one-day, three-day, or ten-ride passes.
 Visit one of the ticket offices at subway stations to obtain your OPUS card.

 - On Foot: Exploring any neighborhood on foot is a breeze.
 However, make sure to wear your most comfortable shoes as you’ll be walking an average of 15 to 20 km per day.

-Here we are, at the end of this article, providing you with a comprehensive guide to Montreal.
-Congratulations to all who made it to the end!
+We’ve reached the end of this comprehensive guide to Montreal—well done if you made it all the way through!
 As evident from this article, I have truly fallen in love with Montreal.
-It is a stunning city, brimming with culture.
-My hope is that I have ignited your desire to come and explore.
+It is a beautiful, culturally rich city.
+I hope this guide has made you want to come and explore it for yourself.
 It’s important to note that while this guide is filled with information, it does not cover everything.
 Despite living here for five years, I still have many unexplored gems awaiting me.
 If you have any interest in other topics related to Montreal or Quebec, please feel free to let me know in the comments.
 I plan to write more about Montreal and its surroundings with Sylvain.
 If you have any ideas for articles written by a local (or someone nearly local), I would love to hear from you in the comments!

 Meanwhile, if you’d like to uncover more about Canada, I invite you to visit Gros Morne National Park on the island of Newfoundland.
 Sylvain and his family had the opportunity to explore this region for a month last year.
 I’m confident it will inspire you with ideas for future trips.